 Highlight that you are willing to help train your replacement during your notice period and make sure you leave all working documents in an accessible location which clearly outlines any outstanding jobs.
 This will help by giving your employer a smooth transition and they will be extremely grateful to you.

 ‘During my notice period, I will do my very best to ensure all tasks are completed to a high standard and I will train other team members to undertake my current duties.
 If there is anything else I can do to assist you during my notice period, please do let me know and I will be more than happy to help.’

-Finally, it’s time to wrap up your resignation letter.
+Wrap it up Finally, it’s time to wrap up your resignation letter.
 This should summarise the other steps mentioned above, as well as wishing your employer all the best in the future.
 You should keep this short and sincere.

 ‘I have thoroughly enjoyed my time working at [company name] and I am thankful for the opportunities you have given me.
 I wish you and [company name] all the best in the future and look forward to staying in touch.